Country: United Kingdom

 A laptop Webcam

 The number of new dementia sufferers is increasing rapidly in the UK with the diagnosis rate expected to hit 1 million by 2025. (fig 1.)
 The cost to treat one of these patients alone each year is currently £27000.
-Because of this, by 2025 the cost to treat just new Dementia sufferers will be around £27 billion a year.
+Because of this, by 2025 the cost to treat just new stroke sufferers will be around £27 billion a year.
 The result of this is that health services are likely to discharge patients as quickly as possible.

 Figure 1.
 The number of new cases of dementia is rising year on year.